jhpyle/docassemble/about.md

 interviews.

-An interview author writes a [YAML] file that is contained within a [Python] package.
-Authors can incorporate the work of another author simply by installing the other author's [Python] package on the server and incorporating the author's interview questions or modules by reference.
-The web interface allows [Python] packages to be installed either as .zip files or through the cloning of [GitHub] repositories.
+An interview author writes a [YAML] file that is contained within a [Python package].
+Authors can incorporate the work of another author simply by [installing] the other author's [Python package] on the server and incorporating the author's interview questions or modules by reference.
+The web interface allows [Python packages] to be installed either as .zip files or through the cloning of [GitHub] repositories.

 ### Multilingual

-All of the text presented to the user of the **docassemble** web application can be translated to a language other than English.
+All of the text presented to the user of the **docassemble** web application can be [translated] to a language other than English.
+**docassemble** supports the full use of [Unicode] characters in interviews.

 ### Multi-purpose

 At its core, **docassemble** is a multi-purpose expert system.
-The logic engine of **docassemble** is the [Python] package `docassemble-base`, which provides an API.
-The web application is a separate [Python] package, `docassemble-webapp`, which uses the API.
+The logic engine of **docassemble** is the [Python package] `docassemble-base`, which provides an API.
+The web application is a separate [Python package], `docassemble-webapp`, which uses the API.
 This allows for a number of possible applications.
 For example, the [Twilio API](https://www.twilio.com/docs/libraries) could be used with `docassemble-base` to conduct interviews over the phone (using a